Aiven-Labs/app-multimodal-search-CLIP-PostgreSQL/slides/slides.typ

   #align(horizon + center)[
     #heading()[Calculating and storing image embeddings]
   ]

+  #align(center + horizon)[`process_images.py`]
 ]

 // For both text and image (so process_images.py and app.py)
+//
+// This is assuming that we let `clip.load` automatically download
+// the model file when it is first run.
+// It will default to being cached in ~/.cache/clip.
+//
+// This is OK for process_images.py, but not something we want to
+// do for the actual app, otherwise the first user query would have
+// a LONG wait while the model is downloaded - and sometimes that
+// download fails, which would mean we'd have to give the user an
+// error message :(
+// So for the app we do lazy loading - see later if we have time.
 #slide[
   == Load the open CLIP model
   ```python